Nampa Idaho Basement Wet? Cracks in Your Concrete? Foundation Issues?

 Sinking Concrete Slab Lifting in Nampa ID

 If a section of your concrete walkway, patio or driveway has sunk below where it’s supposed to be, they will have that changed.
-The technique we use is known as slabjacking.
-(We sometimes call it mud jacking because we like to consider wet cement as mud.)
+The technique used is known as slabjacking.
+(They sometimes call it mud jacking because they like to consider wet cement as mud.)

-During the mudjacking operation, we shoot a thick, dense material below the section of the cement slab that requires lifting.
+During the mudjacking operation, your work crew will shoot a thick, dense material below the section of the cement slab that requires lifting.
 This compound grows, hardens and drives the concrete slab up.
 Pretty cool.

 Concrete slab raising can help the appearance of sidewalk segments when one or more segment isn’t at the appropriate height.
 Getting them back to the proper height will also help avoid tripping incidents and stumbles.